BUILDING A HEALTHY RELATIONSHIP WITH FOOD

 Are you really hungry?

 When reaching for that snack, try to determine if you’re really actually hungry.
-If not, maybe there’s something emotional going that might be better helped by talking to someone instead.
+Are you really hungry?
+If not, maybe there’s something emotional going that might be better addressed by talking to someone instead.

 - Start a food diary.

 Be aware of the different things that you feed your body and how each food item makes you feel.
 What made you want to eat that?
 Why did you eat that much or that little?
-Knowing these details arms you to make better decisions with what you eat and how you eat.
+Knowing these details prepare you to make better decisions regarding what and how you eat.

 - Start a food diary.